sathomas2/CarND-Path-Planning-Project/README.md

 </figure>
 <p></p>

 where Smax is the maximum distance ego can travel at the max velocity, and S is the s distance ego would travel on this trajectory or the difference between the end s frenet coordinate and the start s.
-Ks = 1 (cost.h lines 63-73).
+Ks = 0.1 (cost.h lines 63-73).

-The d distance cost is the percentage of the time along the trajectory the d frenet coordinate is greater than 1m away from the center of the goal lane.
-Kd = 1 (cost.h lines 44-60).

 ### Results
 <figure>